 Diet and Nutrition

-Adaptable and well-suited even for apartments
+Adaptable and well-suited for various homes, even apartments

 Docile nature with little aggression